lib-map/guide-digitizing/index.md

 ##### Polygon Features
 1. To add polygon features, be sure to select *Polygon** as the desired feature class when creating a feature class.
 2. Go to the *Edit* tab of the toolbar and select **Create**.
 A *Create Features* pane should appear.
-3. In the *Create Features* pane, select the layer you want to digitize (wording).
+3. In the *Create Features* pane, select the layer you want to digitize.
 A few tools will appear under the layer.
 Select **Polygon**.
 Polygons can now be added as desired.

 ![Poly](images/Poly.PNG)